jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 <p> It can't be confiscated.
 It's perpetually and internationally liquid.
 It
 doesn't know borders and gives final settlement in hours.
 It makes capital flight trivial and open to people who aren't fabulously rich or well-connected.
-Nobody's sure yet, but for these reasons I think there's a decent likelihood that Bitcoin will function as a safe-haven asset, much like gold, in a significant downturn.  </p>
+Nobody's sure yet, but for these reasons I think there's a decent chance that Bitcoin will function as a safe-haven asset, much like gold, in a significant downturn.  </p>